smabie/xs/doc/index.rst

 *xs* is a dynamically typed, dynamically scoped, concatenative array language inspired by kdb+/q and released into the public domain.
 The interpreter and builtin functions are written in OCaml.

+The name "xs" either stands for:

+1) eXtra Small
+2) The plural of "x"

-Check out the `project page`_ on github if you wish to browse the source, open an issue or pull request.
+Check out the `project page`_ on github if you wish to browse the source, open an issue or pull request. *xs* aims to be a small language with a focus on compactness and expressiveness.
+Or email me at `sturm@cryptm.org`_

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 3

    installation.rst
    examples.rst